FEATURED CREDIT CARDS

 Scenario 1: Graduating to an Unsecured Card (The Ideal Path)

 This is the preferred way to get your deposit back.
 When an issuer "graduates" you, they return your deposit while keeping your credit account open and converting it to an unsecured card.
-This is beneficial because keeping old accounts open improves the "average age of accounts" on your credit report, which helps your FICO® score.
+Keeping old accounts open improves the "average age of accounts" on your credit report, which helps your FICO® score.

 The Graduation Process